 Richard Bernabe is one of those people.
-I met him in Switzerland a little less than a year ago when he was gracious enough to hold a weekend workshop for the few of us English-speakers that signed up!
+I met him in Switzerland when he was gracious enough to hold a weekend workshop for the few of us English-speakers who signed up!
 Workshops are often a hit-or-miss type of experience, and it is difficult to really know what to expect or how much you will get out of them.
 Unlike most of my endeavors, I did not do much research before signing up for my first workshop with Richard.
 I really admired the images he produced and was thrilled that someone was going to host a photography workshop in English!
 Luckily, my workshop experience was great.
 Afterwards, I could not stop talking about everything I had learned and all I hoped to do in the near future.
 As my husband likes to say, I had the “talkies.”
 That workshop was one of the experiences that catapulted me into the photography world and helped me conquer a learning curve that I kept stumbling with by myself.
 So when the opportunity presented itself to work with Richard again at a workshop in the Great Smoky Mountains National Park in April, I couldn’t turn it down.

 I strongly feel that certain workshops are worth the effort and price.
 Richard isn’t just a great photographer; he really is a great teacher of the art of lighting, composition, mechanics, you name it.
 Within a few short hours of the workshop beginning, you are guaranteed to have learned something – more than likely, many things – like the term “crepuscular rays” or the basic physics of polarization :-).
 Those years of experience and time in the field have culminated into a vast amount of knowledge that he can verbalize into understandable English for the rest of us.
 This is not a workshop where you are taken to a location, told to focus your camera here, put it on the following settings, press the shutter button, and then go home with the same 10 great images as everyone else.
 This type of workshop is showing you how to choose a scene, feel the emotion, develop a composition to convey that sentiment, and the entire thought process to go along with it.
 Richard will share with you his locations for some favorite images but also gives you the tools to develop your own.
 With that said, it should be noted that this is not a 101 course on how to use your camera or photography software.
 Naturally, if you have never bracketed, used a polarizing filter, or tried focus stacking in Photoshop, Richard will be more than happy to guide you along.
 However, you should have a general understanding of your camera, aperture priority mode, ISO, and a few other basics.
 Regardless, if you have a question, Richard will take the time to answer it.